-Conscious of the need to monitor and coordinate the actions of foundations and research institutions to promote a culture of peace in Africa,
+Conscious of the need to monitor and coordinate the action of foundations and research institutions for the promotion of a culture of peace in Africa,

-Considering the opportunity created by the adoption of the “Plan of Action on a Culture of Peace” adopted in Luanda (Angola), by the Pan-African Forum “Sources and Resources for a Culture of Peace” (March 2013 ) and the role that foundations and research institutions are expected to play in its implementation,
+Considering the opportunity created by the adoption of the “Action Plan for a Culture of Peace” adopted in Luanda (Angola), during the Pan-African Forum “Sources and resources for a culture of peace” (March 2013 ) and the role that foundations and research institutions are called upon to play in its implementation,

-Decide to establish, by these statutes, a network called: “Network of foundations and research institutions to promote a culture of peace in Africa” and hereinafter referred to as “Network”.
+Decide to constitute, by the present statutes, a network called; “Network of foundations and research institutions for the promotion of a culture of peace in Africa” and designated in the following by the term “Network”.

 TITLE I: GENERAL PROVISIONS

 Article 1: A network is created called “Network of foundations and research institutions for the promotion of a culture of peace in Africa. “, Abbreviated REFICA.